-The lesson starts with a short exercise on adjectives which can be used to describe media and news.
-Students have to match adjectives underlined in sample sentences with their definitions.
+This video lesson plan starts with a short exercise on adjectives which can be used to describe media and news.
+Firstly, students have to match adjectives underlined in sample sentences with their definitions.
 Next, students can express their opinions in a short discussion about fake news and media.
 The next task focuses on a phenomenon called circular reporting.
 Students get a short definition and they have to answer three questions connected with it.
 Then, before watching the video, students have to explain what a quote attributed to Mark Twain, i.e. “A lie can travel half way around the world while the truth is putting on its shoes”, means to them.

 The lesson should take around 45 minutes (including 3:42 min video).
 The video is short and in places can be difficult to understand, so it’s advisable to watch it twice with students.